alvinbutuba77/PaySlip/README.md

 #
-DIT 202 Exercise payroll and quadratic
+DIT 202 Exercise:payroll and quadratic
 1.